The Black Crowes: Height of fame: 1990–1995

 The Black Crowes released their first studio album, Shake Your Money Maker, in 1990.
 Supported by the singles "Hard to Handle", "She Talks to Angels", "Jealous Again", "Twice As Hard", "Sister Luck", and "Seeing Things", the album received multi-platinum certification and eventually sold more than five million copies.
 Their cover of Otis Redding's "Hard to Handle", and acoustic ballad "She Talks to Angels", both achieved top 30 positions on the Billboard Hot 100 in 1991.
 The band opened for ZZ Top on a tour sponsored by Miller Beer, from which they were fired in March 1991 after Chris Robinson's verbal tirade aimed at Miller.
 The band launched its own tour that May and later took part in a Monsters of Rock tour in Europe, where they opened for Metallica, AC/DC, Mötley Crüe and Queensrÿche.

+Due to the prevalence of Chuck Leavell's piano and organ parts on the first release, in 1991 the band hired a keyboardist of its own, Eddie Harsch.
+He became a permanent member of the group beginning with the "High as the Moon" tour in 1992.

 After replacing guitarist Jeff Cease with Marc Ford from blues-rock power trio Burning Tree, the band released its second album The Southern Harmony and Musical Companion in 1992.
 The album debuted at number 1 on the Billboard 200.
 The effort spawned the singles "Remedy", "Sting Me", "Thorn in My Pride" and "Hotel Illness", all of which topped the Billboard Album Rock Tracks chart.
 "Remedy" and "Thorn in My Pride" also charted on the Hot 100 in 1992.

-Due to the prevalence of Chuck Leavell's piano and organ parts on the first release, the band hired a keyboardist of its own, Eddie Harsch.
-He became a permanent member of the group beginning with the "High as the Moon" tour.
 In 1994, the now six-piece band released Amorica, after scrapping the unreleased album Tall the previous year.
 The album eventually achieved Gold status, selling over 500,000 copies.
 The cover featured a picture of a woman's crotch wearing a U.S. flag thong with visible pubic hair, which was taken from a 1976 issue of Hustler magazine.
 As some stores would not carry the album because of the cover, a different version was released simultaneously with a solid black background, showing only the triangle featuring the flag.